ava-labs/avalanche-docs/docs/dapps/launch-your-ethereum-dapp.md

 Avalanche does not use the same pricing mechanism as Ethereum does.
 Ethereum uses its consistent block times along with the gas per block as the indicator to set the BaseFee.

-In Avalanche, that idea doesn’t make sense.
-Avalanche allows asynchronous block issuance (there is not necessarily a consistent block time).
-It targets every 2 seconds but varies depending on if there are more transactions to put in a block.
+Instead, Avalanche supports asynchronous block issuance.
+Block production targets a rate of every 2 seconds.
+If there is sufficient demand, a block can be produced earlier.
+If there is no demand, a block will not be produced until there are transactions for the network to process.

 Avalanche uses the amount of gas used over time to calculate the modifications to the [BaseFee](https://medium.com/nethermind-eth/the-manipulation-of-the-basefee-in-the-context-of-eip-1559-4b082898271c).
 If there are enough transactions that are willing to subsidize the cost of producing a block earlier, then it can generate another block.